Notifications

 Operations and maintenance funding changed from a per student model to a model that considers utilized and underutilized space (75%) and per student funding (25%).

-We worked with each Alberta school board on school space calculations for use in calculating the grant and considered school division concerns over rising insurance rates.
+We worked with each Alberta school authority on the school space calculations to use in calculating the grant and considered school division concerns over rising insurance rates.

-The allocations are based on 2 aspects, student population (weighted moving average) and socio-economic and geographic challenges faced by school authorities.
+The allocations are based on 2 aspects, student enrolment and socio-economic and geographic challenges faced by school authorities.

 System administration funding is allocated under the funding model.